 In other words, Labour did not manage to convey a reason for these people to support its candidates, highlighted by the party’s dependence for them to come out in protest at what is happening in Westminster instead.

 An important point the party failed to understand was that the elections were very different to a general one.

 Instead of mainly competing with the centre right, which is embodied by the Tories, it had to take on the SNP on the centre left.
 Disappointingly, Labour did not manage to distinguish itself sufficiently on that side of the spectrum.
 On crime and policing, for example, its direction proved to be very divisive and turned away Lib Dem and moderate SNP voters.

 So what does Labour have to do now for the future to prevent another Scotland disaster?
 The ongoing policy review launch first of all is a beginning but cannot be the end.
 It needs to go further and start involving the new generation of party members and activists from whatever tradition they may come from – be that Progress, Compass, Fabian or none.

 A starting point would be to create a space for them in which they are able to discuss policies, hold conferences and ultimately publish their views to a wide audience.

 In addition, Labour needs to work more closely with interested think tanks in order to develop ideas, whether that is on the environment or diversifying the Scottish economy.
 Ultimately, the party needs to come up with a new political narrative.
 This would directly translate into Labour beginning to build upon new principles in preparation for 2015.

 It is a long way until general election day, but Labour needs to face the electorate and start thinking now, more than ever, what it stands for, where it is going and how it will get there.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.